TiagoSousaSilva/Project/NTPServer/NTPServer.md

 //Add The Following To The End Of The File:

 server 192.168.1.1 // Server IP
+server master iburst

+//And Remove All The Pools

+timedatectl set-ntp true
 sudo systemctl restart chrony

+//And Uncomment The Following: log tracking measurements statistics

 //Check If It's Working